 Virginia's strategic mid-Atlantic location and unparalleled transportation infrastructure offer steamship lines and shippers unbeatable access to two-thirds of the U.S. population with more than 40 international shipping lines and one of the most frequent direct sailing schedules of any port.
 Virginia has the best natural deepwater harbor on the U.S. East Coast.
 Fifty-foot-deep, unobstructed channels provide easy access and maneuvering room for the largest of today's container ships.
 Virginia ports are located just 18 miles from the open sea on a year-round, ice-free harbor.
 Virginia ports have long maintained a reputation for efficient and uncongested intermodal service.
 The bottom line is in the numbers: The Port of Virginia transports a higher percentage of intermodal containers to more cities faster, and more efficiently, than any other port on the U.S. East Coast.
 As the one of the largest intermodal complexes on the U.S. East Coast, Virginia offers six direct-service trains to 28 major cities each day.
 More than 50 motor-carrier companies offer full freight handling and load-consolidation services.
-A modern network of interstate and local highways permits fast, direct lineand motor-freight transportation to any point in the United States.
+A modern network of interstate and local highways permits fast, direct inland motor-freight transportation to any point in the United States.

-For FY2007 the Ports handled a record breaking 2.055 million TEUs and are forecasted to break 2.1 million TEUs in FY2008.
+For FY2008 the Ports handled a record breaking 2.144 million TEUs.